Vulcan Minerals (CVE:VUL) Stock Price Down 15% – Here’s What Happened

-Vulcan Minerals Inc. (CVE:VUL – Get Free Report) fell 15% during mid-day trading on Monday .
+Vulcan Minerals Inc. (CVE:VUL – Get Free Report) shares traded down 15% during mid-day trading on Monday .
 The company traded as low as C$0.08 and last traded at C$0.09.
 355,720 shares changed hands during trading, an increase of 508% from the average session volume of 58,553 shares.
 The stock had previously closed at C$0.10.

 Vulcan Minerals Price Performance